MileHacker Logo

 • No mandatory vaccinations are universally required for entry into China from most countries.

-• An exception applies if you arrive from an area with specific disease risks, like Yellow Fever.
+• An exception applies if you arrive from an region with specific disease risks, like Yellow Fever.

-• Consult a travel doctor for personalized recommendations based on your health history.
+• Speak with a travel medicine specialist for personalized recommendations based on your health history.

 • Ensure routine vaccinations (MMR, DPT, Polio) are current before travel.